 - Leadless cardiac pacemaker implant (MICRA Transcatheter Pacing System, the world’s smallest pacemaker)

 - Irrigation catheter ablations

 - Novel Safesept wire technique for transseptal punctures

 The ACH EP lab has demonstrated an excellent track record in treating adult congenital and pediatric patients with complex dysrhythmias.
 For example, our team performed successful ablation on an infant with preexcitation-induced cardiomyopathy.
-The patient had been dependent on an implanted Berlin BiVAD heart pump, but after ablation, cardiac function normalized and transplant was avoided.
-The Berlin BiVAD was explanted (world’s first report of such).
+The patient had been dependent on an implanted Berlin BiVAD heart pump, but after ablation, cardiac function normalized and a transplant was avoided.
+The Berlin BiVAD was explanted (the world’s first report of such).

 Outpatient /Non-invasive electrophysiology services: